Once you’ve mastered smoking meat, it’s time to experiment with cheese because it’s one of the most delicious smoked foods you’ll ever try.

 Indeed, the wood matters when it comes to smoking cheese.
 The wood that you use for smoking ends up affecting the flavor of the cheese.

 If you use wood such as mesquite, it can completely overpower the cheese’s flavor and even make it bitter.
-Therefore, you need to use smoke woods that complement the natural flavors of cheese.
+Therefore, you need to use smoke woods (like in this chart) that complement the natural flavors of cheese.

 If you want to keep it simple, try to use locally sourced fruitwoods and nut woods.
 These are relatively easy to find and decently priced.